Take your "last fling before the ring" on the road with these recommendations for where to stay, where to eat, and what to do.

 Put your heads together to solve the case at a murder mystery getaway.
-Murder at Graylyn offers a weekend package ($399 per person), in the ghostly and grand surroundings of Graylyn manor in Winston-Salem, North Carolina.
+Murder at Graylyn offers a weekend package, in the ghostly and grand surroundings of Graylyn manor in Winston-Salem, North Carolina.
 Check in on Friday and watch the details begin to unfold.
-You’ll have plenty of time to explore the grounds before dining on Saturday evening, at which point you should have all the clues you need to become a top detective!
+You'll have plenty of time to explore the grounds before dining on Saturday evening, at which point you should have all the clues you need to become a top detective!

 5 of 9

-Invite the bride-to-be to bid adieu to single life at the Four Seasons in St. Louis (rooms from $269).
-The hotel’s rooftop pool has amazing views over the Gateway Arch, and is the location for a range of summer pool parties and live music.
+Invite the bride-to-be to bid adieu to single life at the Four Seasons in St. Louis.
+The hotel's rooftop pool has amazing views over the Gateway Arch, and is the location for a range of summer pool parties and live music.

 Where is one of the best spots to don a bikini and drink mai tais until the sun goes down?
-Check into the Ace Hotel in Palm Springs (rooms from $129) and look forward to a fun-filled weekend reveling in girl talk poolside and partying on the patio.
+Check into the Ace Hotel in Palm Springs and look forward to a fun-filled weekend reveling in girl talk poolside and partying on the patio.